horacehylee/shutd/README.md

 ## ⚙ Configuration

-Following set of default configurations will be generated under your home directory `%USERPROFILE%/.shutd.yaml`
+Following set of default configurations will be generated under home directory `%USERPROFILE%/.shutd.yaml`

-You may feel free to tweak it for your liking
+Feel free to tweak it for your liking

-When you updated the configuration, `shutd` will automatically pick up the latest config, no need to restart it manually
+After updated the configuration, `shutd` will automatically pick up the latest config, no need to restart it manually

 ```yaml
 startTime: "01:00"